-Current Working Groups I. Advocacy Working Group Competition Assessment Project Report on Competition Compliance (2021) Promoting a culture of compliance has long been an important non-enforcement tool for competition agencies in combating cartels and preventing other anti-competitive conduct, along with effective enforcement of competition law.
-This project aims to: 1. promote the exchange of competition agencies' experiences in encouraging companies to foster a culture of competition compliance, which may include implementing a compliance program; 2. to collect insights from NGAs, many of whom have experience in advising on, designing, or studying compliance programs, on how to develop an effective program.
-Such insights may include how to secure support for a compliance program from key decision makers, as well as the design and implementation of the program itself.
-The project conducted a survey to collect views and insights from Member Agencies and NGAs in preparation for this Report on Promoting Competition Compliance.
-We have received responses from 28 Member Agencies and 13 NGAs whose views and experiences are collated and presented in this report.
-Approaches to Identify Policies for Competition Assessment (2020) How do competition agencies identify rules and regulations that may hinder the efficient functioning of competition in markets?
+Current Working Groups I. Advocacy Working Group Competition Assessment Project Advocacy Handbook on Approaches to Identify Policies for Competition Assessment (2020) How do competition agencies identify rules and regulations that may hinder the efficient functioning of competition in markets?
 This note focuses on various approaches to identify policies for competition assessment.
-This report presents input from Advocacy Working Group members on approaches to identify candidate provisions for competition assessment.
-The emphasis has been, particularly, to identify innovative approaches to ex officio identification of candidates for competition assessment, in line with the focus of the work of the ICN Advocacy Working Group for 2018-2020.
+This handbook presents input from Advocacy Working Groupmembers on approaches to identify candidate provisions for competition assessment.
+The emphasis has been, particularly, to identify innovative approaches to ex officio identification of candidates for competition assessment, in line with the focus of the work of the ICN AdvocacyWorking Group for 2018-2020.
 Framework of Competition Assessment Regimes (2015) The Framework of Competition Assessment Regimes is a complement to the 2014 ICN Recommended Practices on Competition Assessment.
-The purpose of this Framework is to provide a broad overview of the range of competition assessment regimes and processes that exist, in order to: a) share and disseminate alternative illustrations of competition regimes across jurisdictions and b) provide a useful guide of how competition assessment is operationalised and the role of competition agencies in the process.
-The Framework consists of tables setting out general features of competition assessment regimes, which ICN member agencies have completed in line with practices in their respective jurisdictions, and more detailed illustrations of competition assessment regimes provided by ICN members.

-I. Advocacy Working Group Competition Assessment Project Recommended Practices on Competition Assessment (2014) Competition assessment is a key tool in promoting a competition-friendly legal environment and a decisive factor in building a strong competition culture.
+The purpose of this Framework is to provide a broad overview of the range of competition assessment regimes and processes that exist, in order to: a) share and disseminate alternative illustrations of competition regimes across jurisdictions and b) provide a useful guide of how competition assessment is operationalized and the role of competition agencies in the process.
+The Framework consists of tables setting out general features of competition assessment regimes, which ICN memberagencies have completed in line with practices in their respective jurisdictions, and more detailed illustrations of competition assessment regimes provided by ICN members.
+Recommended Practices on Competition Assessment (2014) Competition assessment is a key tool in promoting a competition-friendly legal environment and a decisive factor in building a strong competition culture.
 The Recommended Practices are intended to provide guidance to competition agencies on the competition assessment process.
 The Practices address: (1) General Framework for Competition Assessment; (2) Creating an Enabling Environment for Competition Assessment; (3) Selecting Policies for Competition Assessment; (4) Conducting a Competition Assessment; (5) Evaluating the Likely Impact on Competition; (6) Delivering the Assessment.
 This document is also available in French, in Spanish and in Arabic.
-Note: The Advocacy Working Group's original mandate was to undertake projects with a view to recommending best practices and to provide information to members in support of their advocacy functions.
-This work took place from 2001 through 2003.
-For additional advocacy-related projects during 2004-2008, see the work products list of the Competition Policy Implementation Working Group.
-In 2008, the Advocacy Working Group was reconvened and a revised work plan reflecting developments in the field was approved by the Steering Group.